A cop's guide to concealment holsters

-Experienced gun-carriers often joke among themselves about the "drawer full" of holsters that they've accumulated over the years … and don't use.
-There are several reasons it takes a while to find just the right holster for you; you probably need a few different kinds of holsters for a few different guns; some holsters are well made, while others aren't.
-Now do all the permutations of these reasons multiplied by the dozens of holster manufacturers, custom holster makers, and semi-custom makers, and you wind up with … well, a whole lot of holsters that you don't use, and a few that you regularly do.
+Experienced gun carriers often joke among themselves about the drawer being full of holsters that they've accumulated over the years that don't get used.
+There are several reasons it takes a while to find just the right holster for you.
+You probably need a few different kinds of holsters for a few different guns.
+Some holsters are well made, while others aren't.
+Now, do all the permutations of these reasons multiplied by the dozens of holster manufacturers, custom holster makers and semi-custom makers, and you wind up with a whole lot of holsters that you don't use and a few that you regularly do.

-Security — the holster should hold the gun in place while you are running, while you're upside down, while you get in and out of cars, and so on.
+The holster should hold the gun in place while you are running, while you're upside down, while you get in and out of cars and so on.
 You don't spend your life sitting still, and in a fight you sure as heck aren't standing still.

-Concealment — the holster should not let the gun be visible or "print" through concealing garments.
+The holster should not let the gun be visible or print through concealing garments.

-One-hand re-holstering capability is useful if your hands will be tied up with other things immediately after firing or challenging a suspect with your gun, such as handcuffing him, restraining him, holding onto innocents (such as a spouse or children), and so on.
-This capability is absent in holsters made of thin, floppy material, and inherent in holsters made of rigid materials like Kydex.
+The capability to reholster with one hand is useful if your hands will be tied up with other things immediately after firing or challenging a suspect with your gun, such as handcuffing, restraining, or holding onto innocent bystanders (such as a spouse or children).
+This capability is absent in holsters made of thin, floppy material and inherent in holsters made of rigid materials like Kydex.
 Some leather holsters use a metal band around the mouth to keep it open when the gun is out of it.

-Process and trade-offs These 3½ characteristics can sometimes work against one another, so intelligent trade-offs, based on your own lifestyle and threat assessment, are sometimes necessary.
+These 3½ characteristics can sometimes work against one another, so intelligent trade-offs, based on your own lifestyle and threat assessment, are sometimes necessary.
 For example, retention devices will usually impede draw speed, as will a deeply concealed gun.
-A comfortable holster may not provide access under some conditions (e.g., most hip holsters are hard to access while seat-belted in a car.)
+A comfortable holster may not provide access under some conditions (most hip holsters are hard to access while seat-belted in a car, for example.)
 Thus, realize that finding the right holster for you is a process, much like finding the right spouse.
 Just as you are unlikely to marry the first man or woman you date, you may have to experiment with a few holsters before finding one that's right for you.

 Ankle holsters are not appropriate for carrying your primary gun since you can't move while drawing from them.
 They do have a place for back-up guns, though.